-Residents rotate through the Los Angeles County + USC Medical Center, Keck Hospital of USC and Norris Comprehensive Cancer Center.
+Residents rotate through the Los Angeles General Medical Center, Keck Hospital of USC and Norris Comprehensive Cancer Center.
 All 3 facilities are located on the 79-acre USC Medical Campus 3 miles northeast of downtown Los Angeles.
 Each site offers different facets of clinical practice, and together the three hospitals provide residents with well-rounded, comprehensive training.

 Keck Hospital of USC